Shueisha: History

 Shōnen Jump was created in the same year as a semi-weekly magazine.
 Another children's manga magazine was created in that year called Junior Comic and another Ribon spin-off called Ribon Comic.
 In 1969, the magazine Joker began publication along with guts.
 Several other novels were published.
 The magazine Bessatsu Seventeen began publication.
 In that year Shōnen Jump became a weekly anthology and changed its name to Weekly Shōnen Jump.
 Following up the end of Shōnen Book a spin-off of Weekly Shōnen Jump started at the same time as it became weekly, initially called Bessatsu Shōnen Jump.
 It changed its name to Monthly Shōnen Jump with the second issue.

 The 1970s started with the launch of the novel magazine Subaru and in 1971 the Non-no and Ocean life magazines began publication.
 The novel series Gendai Nippon Bijutsu Zenshū spawned 18 volumes and became a huge seller.
 In 1972 Roadshow began publication and The Rose of Versailles begins in the Margaret Comics line gaining massive popularity.
 In 1973 Playgirl magazine began publication and the novel series Zenshaku Kanbun Taikei spawning a huge 33 volumes.
 In 1974 Weekly Shōnen Jump launched Akamaru Jump.
 Saison de Non-no launches.

 Shueisha announced that in the summer of 2011, it would launch a new manga magazine titled Miracle Jump.

-In October 2016, Shueisha announced that they had created a new department on June 21 called the Dragon Ball Room (ドラゴンボール室, Doragon Bōru Shitsu).
+In October 2016, Shueisha announced that it had created a new department on June 21 called the Dragon Ball Room (ドラゴンボール室, Doragon Bōru Shitsu).
 Headed by V Jump editor-in-chief Akio Iyoku, it is dedicated solely to Akira Toriyama's Dragon Ball and optimizing and expanding the brand.
 On January 28, 2019, Shueisha launched the global English-language version of the online magazine Shōnen Jump+, titled Manga Plus.
 It is freely available in every country except China and South Korea, which have their own separate services.
 A Spanish-language version will be launched in February/March 2019, and may have a different library of content.
 Like the Japanese app, it has large samples of manga that can be read for free including all the current titles of Weekly Shōnen Jump, a sizeable number of titles from Shōnen Jump+ and some titles from Jump Square.
 However, unlike the Japanese version; the latest chapters of current Weekly Shōnen Jump manga are made available free for a limited-time and it does not sell content.
 On March 31, 2022, Shueisha announced that it established a new wholly owned affiliated subsidiary named Shueisha Games on February 16.
 The company will support other developers on over five ongoing projects, and to develop a mobile game with character design by a Weekly Shōnen Jump artist.
 On May 30, 2023, a vertical manga service called Jump Toon was announced and launched on May 29, 2024.